PrefectHQ/prefect-cloud/README.md

 # prefect-cloud

-:zap: Deploy your code on Prefect Cloud in seconds! :zap:
+:zap: Deploy your code to Prefect Cloud in seconds! :zap:

 Deploy and run your Python functions on Prefect Cloud with a single command.